Free shipping to continental U.S. on all orders. Shop Now!

 Active Play Idea #5: Get lost in an indoor maze

-How to build it: Set up your Nugget cushions to create a maze across the room.
-A tunnel makes a fun addition, too.
-You can extend the maze with leftover boxes from the holidays, or even using painter’s tape on the floor.
+How to build it: Set up your Nugget® cushions to create a maze across the room.
+A collapsible tunnel makes a fun addition, too.
+You can extend the maze with boxes, or even painter’s tape on the floor.
+It’s a truly unique indoor playground idea that makes the most of the Nugget’s size and shape.

-Looking for more ideas to get your kids moving and playing?
+Looking for more indoor playground ideas to get your kids moving and playing?
 Check out Courtney’s page @playroominspo to find your next activity.